geoffreylitt/wildcard-onward-paper/paper.md

 AJAX scraping proved highly useful in several cases.
-The Uber Eats website was challenging to scrape because it has a complex DOM structure with machine-generated CSS classes, but the site also generates AJAX requests which contain all the relevant data in a structured form that is much easier to extract.
+The Uber Eats website was challenging to scrape because it has a complex DOM structure with machine-generated CSS classes, but the site also use AJAX requests which contain all the relevant data in a structured form that is much easier to extract.
 We also found examples where relevant information wasn't present in the DOM at all.
-On the grocery delivery site Instacart, we used AJAX scraping to augment grocery items with their categorization in the store, enabling use cases like viewing all the vegetables in an order together.
+On the grocery delivery site Instacart, we found that AJAX requests contained additional data not shown in the UI, enabling us to do things like sort grocery items in an order by category.

 # Key themes {#sec:themes}